Your Pregnancy GuideYour Pregnancy Guide pdf

 If you decide to do cord blood banking, information and collection kits are available in the financial counselor’s office at Los Olivos.

 The TdaP vaccine is recommended for all adults in contact with newborns and toddlers under the age of one to prevent transmission of pertussis, also known as whooping cough.
-If you have not been vaccinated within the last ten years, you should consider vaccination.
+It is recommended that you receive a Tdap booster during each pregnancy.
 The Tdap is available in the Vaccination Clinic in Suite 2 in the Los Olivos building (phone 356-9500) or at the hospital after the baby is born.

 Pay your portion of the estimated delivery charges by 26 weeks.